Skip to Content

 A common cause of client stress and frustration with lawyers comes from perceived or actual delays in the progress of their legal matters.
 These concerns often translate into complaints to the Victorian Legal Services Commissioner.

 The Legal Profession Uniform Law Australian Solicitors’ Conduct Rules 2015 require lawyers to deliver legal services competently, diligently and as promptly as reasonably possible.
-Where lawyers fail to appropriately progress client matters the Commissioner may bring disciplinary action.
+Where lawyers fail to appropriately progress client matters, the Commissioner may bring disciplinary action.
 Below are some of the more common issues seen in complaints about delay.

 Lawyers are expected to use their best endeavours to complete legal work as soon as reasonably possible.
 While delays of a few weeks may be unavoidable in every day practise, delays extending into months without any work being completed to progress files can constitute a breach of professional standards.

 Although some matters may not seem urgent or are not the subject of formal deadlines, they should not be overlooked or postponed indefinitely in favour of other files.
 Where delays begin to extend beyond a reasonable timeframe lawyers should re-prioritise their work so as not to neglect otherwise less urgent files.
-As explained in the decision of LSC v Galatas at a certain point nonurgent matters must be accorded a more urgent status simply because of the passage of time.
+As explained in the decision of LSC v Galatas [20130 VCAT 214 at a certain point nonurgent matters must be accorded a more urgent status simply because of the passage of time.

-Upon the completion or termination of the law practices engagement, the ownership of the client’s file rests with the client themselves.
-Lawyers are reminded that in the absence of a lien over the file, all documents (including those maintained electronically) to which the client is entitled must be given to the client as soon as possible after a request for them is made.
+Upon the completion or termination of the law practice’s engagement, the ownership of the client’s file rests with the client themselves.
+Lawyers are reminded that in the absence of a valid lien over the file, all documents (including those maintained electronically) to which the client is entitled must be given to the client as soon as possible after a request for them is made.

 Trust monies owed to a client must be forwarded on to the client promptly when they become payable.
 Lawyers who fail to deliver trust monies without a reasonable excuse may be guilty of an offence.